 This lovely Christmas story is remembered each year by Ukrainians who decorated their trees with decorations resembling spiders and spider webs in gold or silver colours.
 They are often made from beads, tinsel, glitter or metallic paper.
-Enjoy making your own Christmas cobwebs and friendly arachnids with this video by World Crafted.
+Enjoy making your own shimmering cobwebs and friendly arachnids that will take you from Halloween to Christmas, with this video by World Crafted.

 26-point geometry lesson – Germany

 The Moravian star began as a school project and became a popular Christmas decoration.
 It all began with a geometry class during the 1830s at the Moravian Boy’s School in Niesky, Germany.
 Referred to as Herrnhuter Stern in German, the stars were adopted by the Moravian Church, a Protestant denomination, as a representation of God and symbol of the star of Bethlehem.
 The stars are used to decorate between Advent (four Sundays prior to Christmas) through to Epiphany (early to mid-January depending if you’re following the Gregorian or Julian calendar).

 Moravian missionaries took the stars with them around the world spreading them as far as the West Indies, Greenland, Suriname and India.
 Moravian stars are the official Christmas street decoration of Winston-Salem, North Carolina which was originally settled by members of the Moravian church.
 A giant 31-foot star also illuminates the tower of Wake Forest University Baptist Medical Center in the town.